11 perfume oils for the girl on the go

 By Carli Alman

 When you think of a perfume, a standard spritz bottle most likely comes to mind.
-And that’s usually what most women will purchase – whether it’s in the form of an EDT, EDP, parfum or cologne.
+And that’s usually what most women will purchase – whether it’s in the form of an eau de toilette, eau de parfum, parfum or cologne.

-But have you ever considered a perfume oil?
+But have you ever considered a perfume oil instead of a standard EDT or EDP for your next signature scent?

-The lesser-known cousin of your regular fragrance, a perfume oil is often housed in rollerball packaging or a serum-like bottle with a dropper, and is of a thicker consistency than what you’d spray (that’s because of that whole oil thing).
+The lesser-known cousin of your regular fragrance, you can usually get roll-on perfume oils, or a serum-like bottle with a dropper that helps dispense the oil.
+You'll also typically find them to be of a thicker consistency than what you’d spray (that’s because of that whole oil perfume thing).

 Besides this, the small nature of the packaging makes them an absolute winner for on-the-go – whether that’s on a day-to-day general life basis, or for interstate and overseas travel.
 And when you consider that you don’t need to spritz to top up your scent, you can give yourself a pat on the back for being a considerate perfume applier in public, too.

-So now that you’re more clued in on the wonders of a perfume oil, these are a few of our favourites.
+So now that you’re more clued in on the wonders of an oil perfume, these are a few of our favourites to add to your wishlist.

 Elizabeth and James Nirvana Black Pure Perfume Oil

-Equal parts sweet and sensual thanks to its combination of violet and sandalwood notes, Elizabeth and James Nirvana Black Pure Perfume Oil can be worn day, night, and any time in between.
+Equal parts sweet and sensual thanks to its combination of violet and sandalwood notes, Elizabeth and James Nirvana Black Pure Perfume Oil can be worn morning, night, and any time in between.

 Kai Rose Perfume Oil